KhronosGroup/glTF/extensions/Khronos/KHR_glsl_joint_buffer/README.md

 ]
 ```

-This extension introduces a new semantic uniform named `JOINTBUFFER`.
+This extension introduces a new uniform semantic `JOINTBUFFER`.

 ## Joint Buffer Vertex Shader Requirements